Aveek-Saha/TwitterFakeNet/README.md

 ### Learnt embeddings
-The classifiers are trained on the embeddings learnt by the GraphSAGE Model.
-Only the GraphSAGE model is used because it clearly performs better than the GCN.
+The classifiers are trained on the embeddings learnt by the GraphSAGE and GCN models

 |               | Accuracy | Precision | Recall | f1 Score |
 |:-------------:|:--------:|:---------:|:------:|:--------:|